truth table: Nullary and Unary Operations

 RED: make it fail

-I add another test to test_truth_table.py
+I add another test in test_truth_table.py

 7 def test_logical_true(self):